 Martin Warnke, born in 1955, holds a doctorate in theoretical physics and is Professor of Computer Science and Digital Media at Leuphana University Lüneburg.
 There, he is director of the DFG Collaborative Research Group Media Cultures of Computer Simulation.

 Anne Dippel, born in 1978, is a cultural anthropologist and historian.
-She is currently a substitute professor at the Department of Folklore (Empirical Cultural Studies and Cultural History) at Friedrich Schiller University Jena.
+She is currently a substitute professor at the Department for Cultural Anthropology and Cultural History at Friedrich Schiller University Jena and an editor for the Zeitschrift für Empirische Kulturwissenschaft (Journal for Cultural Analysis and European Ethnology).